 make your web pages appear at the proper size and scale on all screen configurations for all major

 web browsers.
 You can define an interface between your Android app and your web pages that lets

 However, don't develop an Android app as a means to view your website.
 Rather, the web pages you embed in your app must be designed specifically for that environment.

 Alternatives to WebView

 WebView objects provide increased control over the UI, there are

-alternatives that may provide similar functionality with various advantages: they require less
+alternatives that might provide similar functionality with less configuration, faster loading and

 Consider using these alternatives to

 WebView if your app falls into the following